EagleFG/Battleship/README.md

 - public bool IsPlaceable() - returns whether segment can be placed

 - public Tile GetOccupiedTile() - returns the tile the segment is occupying
-- public void SetOccupiedTile() - sets occupied tile to the tile the segment is currently assessing, sets the tile as occupied
+- public void SetOccupiedTile() - sets occupied tile to the tile the segment is currently assessing, sets the tile as occupied, sets tile's occupying piece name
 - public void RemoveOccupiedTile() - sets the occupied tile as unoccupied, sets occupied tile to null

+### SunkPieceUI
+Sets the text and duration of the UI that appears announcing that an AI player's piece has been sunk

+**Variables**
+- TextMeshProUGUI _sunkPieceText - text component that can set what text is displayed
+- float _appearanceDuration - sets the duration that the UI will appear
+- float _disableStartTime - sets the start time that the duration should be counted from

+**Functions**
+- void Update() - constantly checks if it is time to disable the object
+- public void TriggerSunkPieceText(string) - resets the duration of the UI and sets the text to match the given piece name

 ### Tile
 Spaces that compose the game board, determines where pieces and markers can be placed

 **Variables**
+- public Board boardTileBelongsTo - the board the tile exists within

 - Material[] _materials - array of materials to be switched between
 - MeshRenderer _renderer - renderer whose material will be switched